LearnPrakhar/Twitter-Sentiment-Analysis/README.md

 Place the dataset twitter_training.csv in the working directory.
 Install the dependencies: Run the following command to install the required libraries:

-bash
-Copy code
 pip install -r requirements.txt
 Run the Jupyter Notebook: Open the notebook and execute the cells step-by-step to perform sentiment analysis on the dataset.
 You can launch Jupyter by running:

-bash
-Copy code
 jupyter notebook Sentiment Analysis.ipynb
 Results
 After running the notebook, you'll get:

-Cleaned and preprocessed text data ready for analysis.
+leaned and preprocessed text data ready for analysis.
 A comparison of the performance of various models (Logistic Regression, Naive Bayes, and SVM).